mjturt/dotfiles/README.md

 ![Screenshot](screenshots/screenshot.png?raw=true)

 I use [Dracula colorscheme](https://github.com/dracula/dracula-theme) everywhere on my main machine.
 I have been ported it to many programs that I use but are not supported.
-Fonts that I use is ShureTechMono and Hurmit.
-Patched version with icons can be found from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).
+Fonts that I use are ShureTechMono and Hurmit.
+Patched versions with icons can be found from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

 ZSH prompt theme is my self-made [distroprompt-zsh](https://github.com/mjturt/distroprompt-zsh).